 where the normalisation constant $B$ is given by $4\pi B^2 = 2\kappa$ for $\kappa = \sqrt{2m |E|} = 4.56\times10^7$ eV (reduced mass $m = m_p/2$ and binding energy $|E| = 2.22$ MeV).
 The Jastrow factor, $J(0) = 0.4$ \cite{Jastrow}, is included to account for the nucleon repulsion at short distance.
 Using perturbation theory for a contact potential $g\delta(\mathbf{r})$

 Substituting $g$ for the neutrino-mediated potential in Eq.~(\ref{e:contact_neutrino_ex_potential}), we obtain the energy shift for the deuteron binding energy

 which evaluates to

-Following Ref.\cite{StadnikPRL2018} we take difference between experimental \cite{DeuteronExp1999} and theoretical \cite{DeuteronThr2015} results as $E_{\rm{exp}} - E_{\rm{thr}} = -13.7$ eV.
+Following Ref. \cite{StadnikPRL2018}, we take difference between experimental \cite{DeuteronExp1999} and theoretical \cite{DeuteronThr2015} results as $E_{\rm{exp}} - E_{\rm{thr}} = -13.7$ eV.
 This gives

 This constraint is 4 orders of magnitude stronger than previously calculated in Ref. \cite{StadnikPRL2018}.
-This is mainly due to the Z boson propagator cut-off ($Z$ boson Compton wavelength) instead of the nuclear radius cut-off in in Ref. \cite{StadnikPRL2018}.
-Formally, this looks like the second strongest constrain among two-body systems (the strongest constrain comes from muonium HFS).
-However, deuteron is a system with the strong interaction and this constrain is probably less reliable than the constrains from the lepton systems.
+This is mainly due to the $Z$ boson propagator cut-off ($Z$ boson Compton wavelength) instead of the nuclear radius cut-off in Ref. \cite{StadnikPRL2018}.
+Formally, this looks like the second strongest constraint among two-body systems (the strongest constraint comes from muonium HFS).
+However, deuteron is a system with the strong interaction and this constraint is probably less reliable than the constraints from the lepton systems.